amoghkokari/ciba_health_assessment/README.md

-detailed instructions on how to set up and run the Azure Function locally

-Setup instructions.
-Environment variable details.
-How to run the function locally.

 # Insurance Requirements Extraction API - Azure Function

 This project is an Azure Function that extracts insurance requirements from an input insurance clause and returns a structured JSON output.
 The function leverages a backend LLM (Large Language Model) to generate responses.